eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/README.md

     mvn clean install -Dmaven.test.skip=true

+The resulting executables will be in the `rcp/org.eclipse.tracecompass.incubator.rcp.product/target/products`.
+There are the archives for linux, macos and Windows.
+The sub-directories `org.eclipse.tracecompass.incubator.rcp/<os>/...` contain the executable for each OS.

 To generate the javadoc from the Trace Compass source code, run the following command from the top-level directory: